-- 63. Section 10 introduces schedule 1, which makes further provision about offences under sections 3 and 5 in relation to providers of information society services.
-The provisions in schedule 1 accord with Articles 3(2) and (4) and 12 to 14 of Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market, often referred to as the E-Commerce Directive ("the Directive"). - 64.
-Paragraph 1 of schedule 1 provides that proceedings for an offence under section 3 or 5 may not be instituted against a "non-UK service provider" (defined in sub-paragraph (3) established in the European Economic Area, unless the derogation condition in sub-paragraph (2) is satisfied. - 65.
+- 58. Section 10 introduces schedule 1, which makes further provision about offences under sections 2A and 3 in relation to providers of information society services. - 59.
+Paragraph 1 of schedule 1 provides that proceedings for an offence under section 2A or 3 may not be instituted against a "non-UK service provider" (defined in sub-paragraph (3)) established in the European Economic Area, unless the derogation condition in sub-paragraph (2) is satisfied. - 60.
 Sub-paragraph (2) sets out the derogation conditions that must be satisfied for proceedings against a non-UK service provider to be instituted.
-These are satisfied where the institution of proceedings: is necessary for the purposes of the pursuit of public policy, relate to an information society service that prejudices or presents a serious or grave risk of prejudice to the pursuit of public policy, and is proportionate to the pursuit of public policy.
+These are satisfied where the institution of proceedings: is necessary for the purposes of the pursuit of public policy, relate to an information society service that prejudices or presents a serious or grave risk of prejudice to the pursuit of public policy, and is proportionate to the pursuit of public policy. - 61.
+Paragraph 2 of schedule 1 sets out the conditions under which service providers may be exempted from liability under the offences at section 2A and 3 where acting as "mere conduits" for the transmission of, or provision of access to, information.
+This means that, providing the conditions in paragraph 2 are met, a business providing access to the internet (e.g. a home internet service provider) is exempted from liability if the person using their service commits an offence of racially aggravated harassment or stirring up hatred while making use of the internet.

-- 66. Paragraph 2 of schedule 1 sets out the conditions under which service providers may be exempted from liability under the offences at section 3 and 5 where acting as "mere conduits" for the transmission of, or provision of access to, information.
-This means that, providing the conditions in paragraph 2 are met, a business providing access to the internet (e.g. a home internet service provider) is exempted from liability if the person using their service commits an offence of stirring up hatred or possession of inflammatory material while making use of the internet.
-This accords with Article 12 of the Directive. - 67.
-Paragraph 3 of schedule 1 sets out the conditions under which service providers may be exempted from liability for "caching" information, that is, for the automatic, intermediate and temporary storage of information.
-This means that when an internet service provider automatically makes and "caches" a local copy of a file accessed by a user of its service (which is done in order to provide a more efficient service) it is not criminally liable in the event that the information consists of material intended or likely to stir up hatred in terms of sections 3 and 5, providing the conditions in paragraph 3 are met.
-This accords with Article 13 of the Directive. - 68.
+- 62. Paragraph 3 of schedule 1 sets out the conditions under which service providers may be exempted from liability for "caching" information, that is, for the automatic, intermediate and temporary storage of information.
+This means that when an internet service provider automatically makes and "caches" a local copy of a file accessed by a user of its service (which is done in order to provide a more efficient service) it is not criminally liable in the event that the information consists of material relating to racially aggravated conduct which constitutes an offence under section 2A, or relevant behaviour or material which is intended (or likely in the case of an offence under section 3(1)) to stir up hatred in terms of section 3, providing the conditions in paragraph 3 are met. - 63.
 Paragraph 4 of schedule 1 sets out the conditions under which service providers may be exempted from liability for "hosting" information, that is, storing information at the request of a recipient of the service.
-For example, if a person uses a social network to post racially abusive or antireligious material, inciting hatred against a racial or religious group, then, providing the conditions in paragraph 4 are met, the social network is exempt from criminal liability.
-This accords with Article 14 of the Directive. - 69.
+For example, if a person uses a social network to post racially abusive or antireligious material, inciting hatred against a racial or religious group, then, providing the conditions in paragraph 4 are met, the social network is exempt from criminal liability. - 64.
 Paragraph 5 of schedule 1 defines certain terms used in schedule 1.